waku-org/docs.waku.org/docs/getting-started/concepts/peer-discovery.md

 ## [Discv5](https://rfc.vac.dev/spec/33/)

 `Discv5` is a decentralized and efficient peer discovery method for the Waku network.
-It utilizes a [Distributed Hash Table (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table) for storing `ENR` records, providing resistance to censorship. `Discv5` offers a global view of participating nodes, enabling random sampling for load distribution.
+It uses a [Distributed Hash Table (DHT)](https://en.wikipedia.org/wiki/Distributed_hash_table) for storing `ENR` records, providing resistance to censorship. `Discv5` offers a global view of participating nodes, enabling random sampling for load distribution.
 It uses bootstrap nodes as an entry point to the network, providing randomized sets of nodes for mesh expansion.
 This enhances resilience, load balancing, and security in the Waku network.

 #### Pros